1jackdev/LabFlow/README.md

 - It displays the procedural tasks in a top-down flow.
 Tasks can have type "text" or "graph".
 Text tasks can be edited and can be marked as done.
 - The app is usable for all device sizes.
 - Redux is used to handle state, as it has an easy-to-use toolkit.
 - Material UI is used for styling.
-I like simple look of Material UI and like the style-overwrite syntax.
+I like the simple look of Material UI as well as the style-overwrite syntax.